fourcoders/LatchBundle/README.md

 LatchBundle -- DEV
 ============================
 Easy integration of Latch in your symfony2 project.
+You can visit the official website: [latchbundle](http://fourcoders.github.io/LatchBundle/ "latchbundle")

 ## Prerequisites